 Tabs and Indents

-The Smart Tabs checkbox is available if the Use Tab Character checkbox is selected.
+The Smart tabs checkbox is available if the Use tab character checkbox is selected.

-|Tab size||In this text box, specify the number of spaces included in a tab.
+In this field, specify the number of spaces included in a tab.

-|Continuation indent||In this text box, specify the number of spaces (or tabs if the Use Tab Character checkbox is selected) to be inserted between the elements of an array, in expressions, method declarations and method calls.
+In this field, specify the number of spaces to be inserted between the elements of an array, in expressions, method declarations and method calls.

-If this checkbox is selected, then CLion will keep indents on the empty lines as if they contained some code.
+If this checkbox is selected, CLion will keep indents on the empty lines as if they contained some code.

-|Label indent||In this text box, specify the number of spaces (or tabs if the Use Tab Character checkbox is selected) to be inserted at the next line before a label statement.
+In this field, specify the number of spaces to be inserted at the next line before a label statement.

 If this checkbox is selected, label indentation is counted as an absolute number of spaces.
 Otherwise, label indentation is counted relative to previous indent levels.

 In this field, type the indent of lambda expressions.

 In this field, type the indent of the plain structure members.

 In this field, type the indent of the class members.

 Indent visibility keywords in class/structure

 In this field, type the indent of the visibility keywords (public, protected, etc).

 In this field, type the indent of members of namespaces.

 In this field type the indent of preprocessor directives.

-|Follow code indent||Select this check-box to keep the indent of preprocessor directives equal to that of surrounding code lines.
+Select this checkbox to keep the indent of preprocessor directives equal to that of surrounding code lines.

 Use this tab to specify where you want spaces in your code.
 To have CLion automatically insert a space at a location, select the checkbox next to this location in the list.
-The results are displayed in the Preview pane.
+The results are displayed in the preview pane.

-Wrapping and braces
+Wrapping and Braces

 Alignment takes precedence over indentation options.

 Use the Hard wrap at field to specify a margin space required on the right side of an element.
-If you select Default option then a value of the right margin from the global settings is used.
+If you select the Default option, then a value of the right margin from the global settings is used.

 Wrap on typing

-Use the Wrap on typing settings to specify how the edited text is fitted in the specified Hard wrap at.
-You can select one the following options:
+Use the Wrap on typing settings to specify how the edited text is fitted in the specified Hard wrap at:

-- Default - in this case CLion uses the Wrap on typing option that is specified in the global settings.
+Default: in this case CLion uses the Wrap on typing option that is specified in the global settings.

-- Yes - in this case CLion uses the value specified in the Right Margin field.
+Yes: in this case CLion uses the value specified in the Right Margin field.

-- No - in this case this option is switched off and a line can exceed the value specified in the right margin.
+No: in this case this option is switched off and a line can exceed the value specified in the right margin.